 There are very few artists whose oeuvre resonates as strongly or have the kind of star quality as acclaimed Dutch painter’s Vincent van Gogh’s works.
-An artist whose name has the same appeal in China as it does in Europe or the US attracts buyers from all over the globe that are willing to pay record-braking prices at auction for the most expensive Van Gogh’s artworks.
+An artist whose name has the same appeal in China as it does in Europe or the US attracts buyers from all over the globe that are willing to pay record-breaking prices at auction for the most expensive Van Gogh's paintings.

 But that wasn’t always the case.

 Born in a small town Groot-Zundert in the Netherlands, van Gogh was a replacement child conceived shortly after the death of his older sibling.
 A Post-impressionist artist, who's known for his erratic behavior just as much as for his vibrant imagery, suffered his first mental breakdown after a failed proposal attempt in 1873.
 In the early 1880s, he moved to Brussels to become an artist, but he was far from the celebrated figure we know today.
 Widely unknown during his lifetime the Dutch painter was not only struggling with physical illness but also with the lack of demand for his works.

 Joining forces in 1888 with another famous artist, Paul Gauguin, van Gogh was ready to start what will be the most prolific part of his career.
 With vibrant energetic brushstrokes and striking bright colors, he depicted people of Arles and its captivating landscapes painted in all its glory.
 Flowers, forests, crop fields and of course sunflowers gave him an opportunity to practice his innovative use of colors especially yellow which he considered to be a symbol of emotional truth.
 It was there where he applied a new technique that juxtaposed the saturated colors in the background and one single figure appearing in the landscape.